Roundup

 SearchAPI covers Google, Bing, and YouTube from one consistent GET endpoint - swap engines with the engine parameter.
 Documentation is clear and error messages are descriptive, which makes debugging faster.

-Pricing starts at ~$40/month.
+Pricing starts at $40/month (Developer) and the per-search rate drops to $2/1K at the Scale tier.
 If you need Bing or YouTube alongside Google but can't justify SerpAPI's pricing, SearchAPI is the practical middle ground.

 Python example